 I try to help manage our stress level by planning well in advance and coordinating among fellow directors and staff.
 Since I’ve been here the longest, I think I also provide a bit of a link between today’s BBC and our founders from almost 50 years ago — some of whom were still here when I started!

-Diversity Research & Disparity Studies; Market & Customer Research
+Diversity Research & Disparity Studies; Social, Market & Customer Research

 For the past decade, Kevin has been instrumental in building BBC’s Diversity Research and Disparity Studies and Market and Customer Research practice areas, supporting a wide range of clients around the country.
 He brings a variety of quantitative and qualitative skills to his work, having been groomed as an engineer at CU Boulder and a solar start-up, then switching gears and becoming a nonprofit management consultant and policy nut after completing a Master’s degree from the LBJ School of Public Affairs at the University of Texas at Austin.
 He loves working with a team of dedicated, intelligent people to help clients solve problems related to economics and public policy.

 Kevin’s favorite spot in Denver is Cheeseman Park at sunset.

 Leah combines her knowledge of effective graphic design and her passion for visual storytelling to translate complex research findings into engaging and reader-friendly infographics, presentations, reports, dashboards, and graphs for all practice areas at BBC.
 She is also proficient with ArcGIS and creates maps that clearly present and analyze geospatial data relationships.

 Yellowstone National Park

 Courtney has a key role in designing and producing infographics, presentations, reports, graphs, proposals, and marketing materials for all BBC practice areas.
 Her background in graphic design allows her to utilize a variety of creative software to transform complicated data into visually compelling concepts.

 Fish Creek Falls in the middle of winter